Non-BioLINCC Resources - External Sites and Informational Links

 External Sites with NHLBI-funded Research Resources

 A long-term national health study funded by the National Heart, Lung, and Blood Institute of the National Institutes of Health that focuses on strategies for preventing heart disease, breast and colorectal cancer, and osteoporotic fractures in postmenopausal women.
-This is a data set resource ONLY.
+This is a biospecimen resource ONLY.

 The YODA Project provides a means for rigorous and objective evaluation of clinical trial data to ensure that patients and physicians possess all necessary information about a drug or device when making treatment decisions.
 This process includes making participant-level clinical research data available for analysis by external investigators.
 This is a study data set resource ONLY.

 NIH Data Sharing CatalogNIH Trans-NIH BioMedical Informatics Coordinating Committee (BMIC)

 The NIH Trans-NIH BioMedical Informatics Coordinating Committee (BMIC) has compiled and maintains an index of NIH-supported data repositories that make data available for reuse.

 Biobanking Information Resources